Akamatsu Norifusa

-Akamatsu Norifusa (赤松 則房) (1559 – August 18, 1598) was a Japanese samurai of the Sengoku and Azuchi-Momoyama periods.
+Akamatsu Norifusa (赤松 則房, Norifusa Akamatsu) was a Japanese samurai of the Sengoku and Azuchi-Momoyama periods.
 Akamatsu clan was the shugo daimyō of Harima Province.
 His father was Akamatsu Yoshisuke.

 Norifusa was defeated during Toyotomi Hideyoshi's Chugoku Offensive.
 He surrendered, becoming Hideyoshi's vassal; in subsequent years he was granted landholdings scattered around Okishio castle and Sumakichi (in Awa Province).

 Under Hideyoshi's command, he saw action at the Battle of Shizugatake (1583) and the Invasion of Shikoku (1585).